-This guide will explain how to easily install Google’s latest release of Android 7.1.2 Nougat for all Nexus and Pixel devices.
+This guide will explain how to easily install Google’s just released update to Android 7.1.2 Nougat for all Nexus and Pixel devices.
 After debuting Nougat in August of 2016 and an update in December, Google’s ready for the next step.
 Here’s how to get Android 7.1.2 Nougat on your Nexus or Pixel today.

-Users can simply sign up for the beta or download the Android 7.1.2 Nougat System Factory Image.
-Which contains all the files needed to install the latest software on the Pixel, Pixel XL, Nexus 5x, Nexus 6P, Pixel C and Nexus Player.
-Some devices will get it at a later date, while others like the Nexus 6 will not.
-Lets get started.
+Following a short beta period for testing the latest Nougat release is now available for all.
+Simply wait for the update or download the Android 7.1.2 Nougat System Factory Image from Google.
+It contains all the files needed to install the latest software on the Pixel, Pixel XL, Nexus 5x, Nexus 6P, Pixel C and Nexus Player.
+Sadly the older Nexus 5 or Nexus 6 will not get this release.
+Either way, lets get started.

 What’s New in Android 7.1.2 Nougat